MohammadArhamKhan/.News-Article-Classification-Fake-Real/README.md

 - Logistic Regression / Naive Bayes
 - Streamlit
 -
-4. Steps Involved in Building the Project
+4-Steps Involved in Building the Project
 1. Collected a labeled dataset from Kaggle containing real and fake news.
 2. Preprocessed the text by lowercasing, removing punctuation, and stopword removal using NLTK.
 3. Converted text into numeric format using TF-IDF vectorization.